microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/calls-api-overview.md

 > **Note:** You may not use the Microsoft.Graph.Calls.Media API to record or otherwise persist media content from calls or meetings that your bot accesses.

-## Samples

-Samples are hosted in [microsoft-graph-comms-samples](https://github.com/microsoftgraph/microsoft-graph-comms-samples/tree/master/samples) GitHub and you can get started by reading the [README](https://github.com/microsoftgraph/microsoft-graph-comms-samples/blob/master/README.md) file.

 ## Testing

 Bots can be tested locally using tunneling services like [Ngrok](https://ngrok.com) following some setup.
 See [testing](https://cdn.graph.office.net/prod/GraphDocuments/en-us/concepts/calling-testing.md) to learn more.